EngineHub/WorldEditDocs/source/usage/other/craftscripts.rst

 Printing Output
 --------------------

 Sometimes, you may want to write output to chat.
-Perhaps you would like to notify that the script has completed running, or perhaps you are debugging.
+Perhaps you would like to notify that the script has completed running, or perhaps you are debugging your script.
 In any case, you can do so through ``CraftScriptContext#print``:

 ::

     context.print("Hello!")

-Other printing functions, such as ``CraftScriptContext#error`` and ``CraftScriptContext#printRaw``.
+Other printing functions, such as ``CraftScriptContext#error`` and ``CraftScriptContext#printRaw``, also exist.
 This code snippet will print the exception raised if the player inputs an invalid block:

 .. topic:: Example: Printing an exception to error output